Chef's message

 3. What do these benefits mean in practice?

-• Rent support – region-based, sometimes several hundred euros per month.
+sometimes amounting to several hundred euros per month.

-• Public healthcare – no high monthly insurance premiums like in the Netherlands.
+• Public healthcare – no high monthly insurance premiums

 4. How do you arrange this?

-• Check available regional housing schemes
+• Check available housing schemes in your autonomous region

 • Arrange your NIE, rental contract and empadronamiento

-• Apply for your healthcare card
+• Register with Seguridad Social and apply for your healthcare card

 5. Spain in the European context